Clearco Review: Fees, Terms & Best Clearco Alternatives (2026)

 Founderpath offers two products purpose built for SaaS: a Revenue Purchase Agreement (RPA) with fixed monthly payments over 12 to 36 months, and a Term Loan up to 24 months.
 Unlike Clearco's 50% daily revenue sweep, Founderpath uses predictable fixed monthly payments that make financial forecasting easy.
 Founderpath also allows you to take other financing.
 There is no exclusivity clause.

-Clearco charges a flat fee built into the "Specified Amount," typically 20 to 23% above the advance amount.
-On a $320,000 advance, the total repayment would be approximately $393,000.
-Because repayment is tied to 50% of daily revenue with no fixed timeline, the effective APR varies: fast growing companies repay sooner and face a higher annualized rate.
+Clearco charges a flat fee built into the "Specified Amount," typically 8 to 14% above the advance amount per independent reviews (Finaloop reports 12%, Commerce Caffeine reports 8–14%).
+On a $320,000 advance at the 12% midpoint, the total repayment would be approximately $358,400.
+Because repayment is tied to 50% of daily revenue with no fixed timeline, the effective APR varies: fast growing companies repay sooner and face a higher annualized rate (Trustpilot reviews cite 35–40% APR).
 There is no early repayment discount (the Percentage Discount in the contract is set to 0%).

 Yes.
 Clearco's contract allows them to sell, assign, or transfer all or any portion of their rights, including the right to collect your future receivables, to any other party without prior notice to you and without your consent.
 You, however, cannot assign or transfer any of your rights without Clearco's advance written consent.